All for One and One for All: Improving Music Separation by Bridging Networks: Experiments

 \subsection{Setup}

 In our experiments, we evaluate the proposed method on the MUSDB18 dataset \cite{musdb18} which is comprised of 150 songs each of which is recorded at 44.1kHz sampling rate.
 MUSDB18 consists of two subsets (`train' and `test') where we split the train set further into `train' and `valid' as defined in the `musdb' package\footnote{\url{https://github.com/sigsep/sigsep-mus-db/blob/master/musdb/configs/mus.yaml}}.
 For each song, the mixture and its four sources, i.e., \textit{bass, drums, other} and \textit{vocals}, are available.
+As in the original UMX, we operated our networks in the STFT magnitude domain using a Hann window of length 4096 with 75\% window overlap.

-As CL needs to be applied to the joint instrument network due to the usage of the combinations of the output masks, we cannot use the original UMX implementation, which independently builds and trains a network for each instrument.
+Since CL needs to be applied to the joint instrument network due to the usage of the combinations of the output masks, we cannot use the original UMX implementation, which independently builds and trains a network for each instrument.
 Hence, we always train in the following the four separation networks jointly, even in the case that no combination scheme is used, and the loss function is merely the mean of the four individual losses for each instrument.
 This has the effect that the early stopping at the epoch with the smallest validation error is not done for each instrument individually (as is the case for the original UMX) but the early stopping is done at the same epoch for all four networks.
 Furthermore, the learning rate drops, which are determined by the `ReduceLROnPlateau` function are done at the same epoch.
 Hence, the results that we obtain in Fig.~\ref{fig:results} for ``C1'' differ from the results of the original UMX.
-Besides the modifications mentioned above, all other experimental settings are the same as for the original UMX.
+Besides the modifications mentioned above, all other experimental settings are the same as in the original UMX.